Pamela Anderson Shares Topless Instagram Pic And WikiLeaks Julian Assange Love

 “I am enjoying being one of its deplorables.”

-As for what’s next for Assange, Swedish prosecutors have revealed that they will decide whether to move on with a preliminary investigation of the WikiLeaks founder over rape allegations after they get a complete translation of an interview done in 2016, reported Reuters.
+As for what’s next for Assange, Swedish prosecutors have revealed that they will decide whether to move on with a preliminary investigation of the Wikileaks founder over rape allegations after they get a complete translation of an interview done in 2016, reported Reuters.

 Swedish authorities have sought out the 45-year-old to question him about the alleged rape that he denies occurred in 2010.